Facebook Skip to main content

 The Global Business Forum (listed as an IBUS 500 in the time schedule) is offered every quarter with a different theme, and is a 2-credit class.
 Students may apply a maximum of 6 Global Business Forum credits towards their MBA degree elective requirements.

-China is an economic superpower that is reshaping our global economy.
-The GBF will host executives who have worked in China or have built and maintained significant relationships with companies in China to share their insights, perspectives, and experiences.
-Speakers will be asked to discuss and identify opportunities in China, their predictions for the future of China and how it will impact the global economy.
+According to a Bloomberg report released in spring 2024, India is projected to be the third largest economy in the world by 2027.
+The GBF will host executives who have worked in India or have built and maintained significant relationships with companies in India to share their insights, perspectives, and experiences.
+Speakers will be asked to discuss and identify opportunities in India, their predictions for the future of India, and how it will impact the global economy.